nghiavtr/FuSeq/README.md

 The cdna fasta file after removing version information (transcripts.clean.fa) should be used for both indexing step and/or creating RData annotation file in downstream.

-#### Generate the annotation RData file
+#### Generation of an annotation RData file
-We use the transcripts.clean.fa from the previous step to generate the annoatation RData file.
+We use the transcripts.fa (or the transcripts.clean.fa from the previous step, if the transcript/gene names are not consistent) to generate the annotation RData file.
 This includes three main steps:

 1) extract information of transcripts such as transcript name, gene name, chromosom etc.
 - The information is extracted from the head of sequences in the clean cdna fasta file (transcripts.clean.fa).